ataeiamirhosein/InternetOfThings/README.md

 we can see the related led of out range mote is turned of
 ![screenshot from resualt of cooja](http://iotco.net/iothw1-2.jpg)

-# including files for running simulation
+# including files of this repo for running simulation

 - RadioCountToLeds.h
 - RadioCountToLedsAppC.nc